eda-ricercatore/admin-notes/skill-set/higher-end-roles/compiler-design-n-prog-analy.md

 	- Understanding of fundamental concepts for high-performance software development, including instruction set architectures, memory hierarchy and locality, and instruction-level parallelism.
 	- Proactive in learning and exploring new ideas.
 	- Excellent communication and writing skills in English.
 + skill set:
+	- several years industry experience designing and developing a core compiler component and strongly prefer at least one of the following:
+		* 1. a research record
+		* 2. expert knowledge in some compiler or compiler related domain
+		* 3. contributions to an open source infrastructure (tensorflow, ...)
+		* 4. experience retargeting LLVM, GCC, or some other retargetable compiler infrastructure
+		* 5. linear algebra compilers
+		* 6. experience with a compiler related technology (profiling, static analysis, ...)
+		* 7. compiling to hardware
+		* For example, you might have a master's degree with compiler and algorithms course, implemented and you have spent several years at a job developing the IR of custom compiler.
++ skill set:
+	- Open-source Platforms:
+		* Investigate and determine how to integrate open-source compiler frameworks into Mythic's propriety compiler technology, e.g., LLVM.
+		* Investigate how to translate the output of deep learning frameworks such as Keras, Caffe, and Pytorch into programs that execute on Mythic's AI processor.
+	- Optimization:
+		* Develop Deep Neural Network (DNN) optimization algorithms that target a novel dataflow architecture composed of heterogeneous compute tiles.
+		* Investigate analog-aware algorithms that consider reduced precision, new datatypes, linearity, and noise requirements.
+		* Consider code generation schemes that tradeoff system latency, throughput, utilization, and power.
+	- Programming models:
+		* Innovate in a new compiler domain: mixed-signal computing.
+Generate code for a heterogeneous processor with a mix of analog and digital compute accelerators.
+		* Develop a rapidly retargetable compiler infrastructure that models new custom accelerators for next-generation computer architectures.
+		* Investigate AI Domain Specific Languages (DSLs).
+	- Product Impact:
+		* Coordinate with engineering teams on the successful execution of the release of compiler products.
+		* Innovate across the entire product tool chain including parser, optimizer, code generator, linker, assembler, debugger, and related tools.
+		* Stay abreast of current industry and university compiler research and communicate key ideas to others at Mythic.
+	- ***Specific responsibilities will depend on background and skills.
+If working at the intersection of compilers, AI, analog computing, and processor architecture sounds exciting, this is the role for you.***
+	- Required:
+		* Bachelor's in computer science or related field with 3+ years compiler development.
+		* Experience with system software and development tools.
+		* Experience with C and C++ programming Languages.
+		* Experience implementing, testing and upstreaming optimization and code generation solutions.
+		* Previous experience collaborating with others as part of a team.
+		* Strong software engineering skills.
+	- Nice to have but not required:
+		* Master's or PhD in Computer Science or related field with 3+ years compiler research experience.
+		* Experience with python.
+		* Familiarity with Agile software development processes
+		* Experience with embedded systems and instruction set architecture
+		* Experience with deep learning graph-compilers and related tools such as Glow, XLA, or TVM.
+		* Experience with DNN frameworks such as Pytorch, Tensorflow, or Caffe.
++ skill set:
 	- BLAH.
 + skill set: